openstack/releases/doc/source/reference/process.rst

    There should ideally be none.

-   For deliverables defined in governance but not in deliverable files, they should either be tagged as a release management exception if they do not need to be released (see ``release-management`` key in the governance projects.yaml file) or an empty deliverable file should be added to the
+   For deliverables defined in governance but not in deliverable files, they might be listed in the TC list of 'inactive' projects.
+Otherwise they should either be tagged as a release management exception if they do not need to be released (see ``release-management`` key in the governance projects.yaml file) or an empty deliverable file should be added to the